 The Role of Glucose in Energy Production

-What is the Sugar-Metabolism connection?
+What Is the Sugar-Metabolism Connection?

 1. Insulin Resistance Occurs Over Time